-- to elect eight directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal from office; - to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in this Proxy Statement; and - to transact such other business as may properly come before the Annual Meeting and any adjournments thereof.
+- · to elect eight (8) directors to the Board of Directors of the Company to serve until the next annual meeting of the Company's stockholders; - to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015; - · to approve, on a non-binding advisory basis, the compensation of certain executive officers as disclosed in this Proxy Statement; and - · to transact such other business as may properly come before the Annual Meeting and any adjournments thereof.

 The Board of Directors knows of no other matters to be presented for action at the Annual Meeting.
-However, if any other matters properly come before the Annual Meeting, the persons named in the proxy will vote on such other matters and/or for other nominees in accordance with their best judgment.
+However, if any other matters properly come before the Annual Meeting, the persons named in the proxy will vote on such other matters and/or for other nominees for director in accordance with their best judgment.
 The Company's Board of Directors recommends that the stockholders vote "FOR" each of the proposals.
 Only holders of record of Common Stock of the Company at the close of business on the Record Date will be entitled to vote at the Annual Meeting.

+The Company is incorporated in the State of Delaware.
 The principal executive offices of the Company are located at 52-16 Barnett Avenue, Long Island City, New York 11104 and the telephone number of the Company is (718) 446-1800.